Misto1997/Legacy-of-Brynjolf/README.md

 ## Input format
-1. room.txt file inside src -> main -> resource will contain above mentioned room blue print in N x N format.
+1. room.txt file inside src -> main -> resource will contain above mentioned room blueprint in N x N format.
 2. this file should contain square(N x N) format only with given restriction where N is a positive integer.
 3. you can edit file to try different room structure's.
 4. two options would be given to you: 1.
 Establishment 2.
 Enlightement